Skip to content

 Action 3: Filter array (incomplete metadata)

-Action 4: Post to Teams
+Action 4: Post adaptive card to Teams

-5. Use Dataverse as Intermediate Storage:
+1. Use Dataverse as Intermediate Storage:

 Issue 4: Orphaned Agent Detection Script Returns Empty Results